IncredibleLego/GoPong/README.md

 - Make moveInterval inside menu an option calculated using menuoptions per second and remove that option

 - PAUSEMENU
-    - Gamescene blurred in the background
+    - Gamescene blurred in the background (like popups)
     - Choose if the scene must be saved or not

 - STARTMENU